 Avaya UCaaS is an all-in-one business communications platform.
-Avaya UCaaS aims to set employees up for success with unified internal communication, supporting voice, chat, email, video, file sharing, task management and more.
-Create collaboration in real-time, using any device or system, through one platform.
+Avaya UCaaS aims to set employees up for success with unified internal communication, supporting voice, chat, email, video, file sharing, and task management.
+The software enables users to create collaboration in real-time using any device or system through one platform.

 RingEX